 - The Career Center maintains an Internship Directory and provides workshops and seminars on finding internships.

 - Undergraduate Research Apprenticeship Program (URAP) - Faculty post descriptions of positions for which they would like to recruit undergrad research assistants (RAs).
 See postings for URAP positions in IB.
-Fall applications open August 16 and applications are due August 29.
+Applications typically open the week before instruction begins and close two weeks later.

 Direct contact with faculty or graduate students.
 Students may contact a faculty member or grad student directly who is doing work related to the student's area of interest.
 If unsure about what people in IB are studying, take a look at the Faculty Research Interests and Students Research Interests pages.
 (You may also want to look at faculty research interest and grad student pages for other biology departments or do a search here: http://vcresearch.berkeley.edu/faculty-expertise.)
 See the tips for contacting faculty members below.